OKX Review 2023: Crypto Trading Hub and Web3 Innovation

 If you want to trade futures, you will first have to activate your futures account.
 To do this, you need to complete a few questions to make sure you are familiar with futures trading.

-Once you are done setting up your futures trading account, you can begin trading.
-This is, of course, assuming that you have already moved funds over, as mentioned above.
+Once you are done setting up your futures trading account, you can begin trading once you have moved funds over from your trading account.

 The UI of the trading platform is relatively intuitive.
 You have all of the markets that you can trade on the left.
 At the top, you can select the time to expiry and what currency you would like the funds to be margined in.